GabiBrawl/Bat-Chat/README.md

 I wanted to include in my program a system for automatic updates.
 If you know how to do that, please email me: gabrielyt219@gmail.com Thanks! (v:

-If you detect any bugs, please tell me.
+If you detect any bugs, report them.

 --------------------------------------Simple instructions--------------------------------------

 	This program only runs in Windows 7+.
 	In order to use this program with multiple computers install Google Drive sync in all the computers.
-Configure it with a new GMail account.
+Configure it with the same Google Account.
 Then paste the "Bat-Chat" folder anywhere in your drive folder.
-Run the "Chat" program in the computers you want to chat.
-Done! (v:
+Run the "Chat" program in all the computers you want to chat. (create a shortcut in desktop for better access) Done! (v:
-	If you need something, email me at: gabrielyt219@gmail.com
+	If you need something, tell me.
+Thanks for trying!